microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 1. On the **Basics** tab, fill in all the information that meet the requirements from this exercise.
 To help you get started, use the **E4ds_v5** Azure VM size.

-1. Per the requirements use the defaults on the Disks, Networking, Management, Monitoring, and Advanced tabs.
+1. *Per the requirements* listed earlier in this module configure Disks, Networking, Management, Monitoring, and Advanced tabs.

-2. Use the **SQL Server settings** blade to configure SQL Server instance settings and storage requirements per the requirements.
+2. Use the **SQL Server settings** blade to configure SQL Server instance settings and storage *per the requirements* listed earlier in this module.
 Use the defaults for Security and Networking section.

     1. Use the *Change configuration* link to use the Storage configuration assistant.
 Make choices based on the requirements for the scenario.
 Take your time and carefully review all options.